AbeYalew/SE_MeditationAtendanceProject/readme.txt

+Setup process

-This is a Spring Boot Headless Maven project.
+This is a Spring Boot Web Maven project.
 You do not need a web server to run this.

 To run the project you need to do the following: